15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • Decent analytic tools help to track traffic.

-• Integrated SEO capabilities are extensive.
+• Integrated SEO features are extensive.

 • A varied payment gateway list: the platform works with Visa, Mastercard, American Express, Discover, Diners Club, JCB, UnionPay, and Cartes Bancaires, as well as Afterpay and Apple Pay.